jordanbell2357/jordanbell2357.github.io/blog/_posts/2025-09-27-python-smtplib.md

 sender_email = "ubuntu@localhost"
 receiver_email = "ubuntu@localhost"
 message = """\
-Subject: Hi there!

-This message is sent from Python."""
+Subject: The subject line
+The message body.

+More of the message body."""

 with smtplib.SMTP(smtp_server, port) as server:
     server.ehlo()  # Can be omitted